 - ✔ Training Needs Analyst

 - ✔ Any career that requires Workplace Training skills

 TAE Course Delivery Options

 As a Nationally Recognised and Accredited course, the Cert IV in Training and Assessment is designed to open up new possibilities for your career in the training industry.
-Your Cert IV TAE course is delivered by Inspire Education (RTO# 32067).
-Inspire offers multiple delivery methods so you can choose the best mode of study for you.
-No matter which delivery method you choose, you’ll have support from industry expert trainers and enjoy access to a range of high quality training resources!

 The most effective method of delivery is through Mixed Mode Online Learning, enabling students to complete their Certificate IV in Training and Assessment (TAE40116) as fast as they’d like.
 This enables busy professionals wishing to upskill their abilities to become qualified in the Training industry without having to attend lengthy classes or workshops.